namshi/namshi.github.com/source/team/index.markdown

     Quite of an *aficionado* in the italian development community he's one of the founding members of the web-centric communtiy "WEBdeBS".
     He joined Namshi as frontend engineer bringing his deep love for both javascript and node.js

-*   ##<div id="Hossam Faris">Hossam Faris</div>
-    {% img left team /images/hossam.jpg Hossam Faris %}
-    **Hossam Faris** likes developing with open source components, he is working as a software engineer since 2008 because code is fun, he hopes to be empowered and empowering others in this field.

 *   ##<div id="Mohamed Amin">Mohamed Amin</div>
     {% img left team /images/amin.jpg Mohamed Amin %}
     **Mohamed Amin** is a Front End Developer working at Namshi.com,